anekos/deco-rs/README.md

 This crate has

-- tcformat
+- dformat
-- tcprint
+- dprint
-- tcprintln
+- dprintln
-- tcwrite
+- dwrite
-- tcwriteln
+- dwriteln